Frequently Asked Questions

 Where can I park?

-Seaton: Both The Esplanade (next to the beach) and The Orchard Road council car park are less than a 5minute walk away, and both stop charging after 6pm.
+Seaton: Both The Esplanade (next to the beach) and The Orchard Road council car park are less than a 3 minute walk away, and both stop charging after 6pm.
 There is also parking on The Underfleet.
-Disabled parking is available in many places, and you can drop off at the north gate on Beer Road.
-Please note this should be kept clear for emergency vehicles so do not leave your car unattended.
+Disabled parking is available in many places.

 Sidmouth: There are lots of car parks around Sidmouth, with the nearest being the Bedford Lawn Car park the sea front.
 A little further west is Manor Road Long stay Car park, and to the east of Sidmouth are the Ham long stay car parks.
 Manor Road and The Ham stop charging after 6pm.

-Seaton: Marine Place are where most buses terminate.
+Seaton: Marine Place are where most buses terminate, and there’s a bus stop right in front of us.

 Sidmouth: buses arrive at The Triangle, right next door to us.